 |Classes||Swimming||Internal Competitions||External Competitions|

-During 2020-21 the school will receive £16,000 of government funding to develop the provision of PE.
+During 2020-21 the school is receiving £16,000 of government funding to develop the provision of PE.

-We plan to use the budget in the following ways:
+We are using the budget in the following ways:

 - Employing a PE and Sports Coach to teach PE to each class every day to support the children’s physical wellbeing and mental health; to improve participation, run sports clubs (when possible), involve more children in an active lifestyle and improve outcomes at competitions (when possible).